mattjbray/mortar/README.md

 * We want any (nested) component to be able to perform IO.

-In [`brick`][brick], the event handlers run in the `EventM (Next s)` monad.
-However, the `Next` data constructors are hidden.
-This means that components cannot be arbitrarily nested -- the parent component would have to deconstruct the `Next` value in order to compose the responses of its children.
+TODO: verify whether there is any benefit to this architecture over `brick`'s own `HandleEvent` type class.

 ## Overview

-In `mortar`, we take a different approach.
-Each component is represented by a module exporting the following definitions:
+In `mortar`, each component is represented by a module exporting the following
+definitions:

 ```haskell
 data Model